Diffusion Path Samplers via Sequential Monte Carlo

 \begin{assumption}[Log concavity outside a compact] There exists $R > 0$ and $\tau > 0$ such that $\pi$ is the convolution of $\mu$ and $\mathcal{N}(0, \tau^2\mathbf{I})$, where $\mu$ is a distribution compactly supported on $B=\mathrm{B}(\mathbb{E}_\pi[X], R\sqrt{d})$, i.e. $\mu(\mathbb{R}^{d}\setminus B) = 0$. \end{assumption}

-As our specific instantiation of GMM40 does not appear in \citet{grenioux2024stochastic} and may be different from other setups, we test every combination of hyperparameters in the defined grid of each sampler and take the best result.
+As our specific instantiation of GMM40 does not appear in \citep{grenioux2024stochastic} and may be different from other setups, we test every combination of hyperparameters in the defined grid of each sampler and take the best result.
 Unless otherwise specified, samplers with MALA kernels use an adaptive step size that is geometrically adjusted to maintain an acceptance ratio of $75\%$.
-Additionally, we set the following parameters fixed globally across all samplers (except RDMC and the finer discretisation version of \gls{dpsmc}, see individual discussions below) and benchmark targets \begin{itemize} \item Number of discretisation steps: $K = 1024$. \item Maximum number of energy evaluations (per sample): $N_{\text{evals}}= 1.32 \times 10^5$. \end{itemize}
+Additionally, we set the following parameters fixed globally across all samplers (except RDMC) and benchmark targets \begin{itemize} \item Number of discretisation steps: $K = 1024$. \item Maximum number of energy evaluations (per sample): $N_{\text{evals}}= 1.32 \times 10^5$. \end{itemize}

 \paragraph{AIS and SMC.} Both AIS and SMC operate on the geometric path, i.e. $\rho_k(x) \propto \rho_0(x)^{1 - \beta_k}\pi(x)^{\beta_k}$ for $k\in\{1,\ldots, K\}$, where we have a Gaussian initial density $\rho_0(x) := \mathcal{N}(0, (R^2d + \tau^2)\mathbf{I})$ and a linear annealing schedule $\beta_k = k/K$.
 Transitions between the path marginals are made via MALA transition kernels.
 Specifically, each sample runs 128 MALA steps per iteration.
 In SMC, the samples are adaptively resampled according to their importance weights whenever the ESS drops below half the number of particles.
-We find this performs better than the original settings in \citet{grenioux2024stochastic} where they use fewer MALA steps and resample at every time step.
+We find this performs better than the original settings in \citep{grenioux2024stochastic} where they use fewer MALA steps and resample at every time step.